 Within your garden, you can also plant herbs, such as mint and lavender.
 These types of herbs attract bees.
 Ensure that you put a shallow container of water in your garden so that the bees can re-hydrate.
-Also, add some twigs or small rocks in the water so that the bees have a place to land.
+Add some twigs or small rocks in the water so that the bees have a place to land.

 Any exposure to dangerous pesticides can be harmful to the health of honeybees.
-By finding natural alternatives, you are preserving honeybee populations.
+By finding natural alternatives, you are actively preserving honeybee populations.

 Buying locally-made honey and eating organic goes a long way in helping preserve the honeybee population.